How to Apply

 The information provided in funding submissions is used when processing and assessing applications.
 The ACT Government respects all personal and confidential information you provide and will take all reasonable steps to prevent any unauthorised access, loss or misuse of information provided in your application.
 Information provided by all applicants will be stored centrally and may be used by ACT Government officers to better understand community needs and improve service delivery.
 Details of successful applicants (limited to applicant name, funding amount and grant purpose) will be publicly announced, and artsACT may promote the activity of funded applicants.

-artsACT will only use and/or disclose personal information in accordance with relevant legislation, including the Commonwealth Privacy Act 1988.
+artsACT will only use and/or disclose personal information in accordance with relevant legislation, including the Information Privacy Act 2014.
 Applicants should be aware that the provisions of the Freedom of Information Act 1989 apply to documents in artsACT’s possession.

 For further information on arts funding, please contact artsACT on (02) 6207 2384 or email artsACT@act.gov.au.